tidepool-org/blip/README.md

 The main unit of each tideline is the container, which creates:

- - an SVG element for visualization (ID `#mainSVG`)
+ - an SVG element for visualization (ID `#tidelineSVG`)

- - a main group element to contain the sub-units of visualization (ID `#mainGroup`)
+ - a main group element to contain the sub-units of visualization (ID `#tidelineMain`)

- - a group to contain the horizontal axis (classes `x` and `axis`)
+ - a group to contain the horizontal axis (classes `x` and `axis`, ID `#tidelineXAxis`)

- - a group to contain other horizontal navigation elements (classes `x` and `d3-nav`)
+ - a group to contain other horizontal navigation elements (class `x`, ID `#tidelineNav`)

 The horizontal sections comprising sub-units of visualization plotted against the same x-axis are referred to in this repository as *pools*.
-Each pool is an SVG group element embedded within `g#mainGroup` and may contain one or more of the following:
+Each pool is an SVG group element with an ID formed from the prefix `pool_` plus an integer identifying the pool uniquely.
+Each pool is embedded within `g#tidelineMain` and may contain one or more of the following:

  - a 'fill' group (ID ending in `_fill`) containing elements that form the background for the pool